An Analysis of Initial Training Strategies for Exemplar-Free Class-Incremental Learning: Background

 Two main directions may be considered to deal with forgetting in artificial neural networks.
 A first family of CIL approaches lets the network grow as new capabilities must be learned, e.g.~\cite{wang2017_growingabrain}.
 In the extreme case, this approach can result in zero forgetting.
 But at the same time, it is not realistic to make the model grow infinitely.
-A second family of methods considers a network of constant size throughout the incremental process (except the classifier) and proposes various strategies for obtaining models which ensure a balance between stability, the need to preserve the performance of past classes, and plasticity, needed to recognize new classes.
-The weights of the initial model may be fine-tuned in combination with knowledge distillation between the previous model and the one which is currently learned.~\cite{li2016_lwf,hou2019_lucir,jodelet2021balanced,douillard2020podnet,zhu2021class,zhu2021pass,zhu2022self}.
-This type of approach favors plasticity over stability because models are retrained with all data of new classes and the incremental model incrementally learned on past classes.
-An alternative is to use a pre-trained model or to freeze the model learned in the initial incremental state and to train only a linear classification layer afterwards~\cite{belouadah2018_deesil,hayes2020_deepslda,fetril_Petit_2023_WACV}.
+A second family of methods considers a network of constant size throughout the incremental process (except the classifier) and proposes various strategies for obtaining models which ensure a balance between stability, i.e. preserving the performance for past classes, and plasticity, i.e. learning to recognize new classes.
+The weights of the initial model may be fine-tuned in combination with knowledge distillation between the previous model and the model which is currently learned~\cite{li2016_lwf,hou2019_lucir,jodelet2021balanced,douillard2020podnet,zhu2021class,zhu2021pass,zhu2022self}.
+This type of approach favors plasticity over stability because at each incremental step, all model weights are updated using the training images of the latest classes.
+An alternative is to use a pre-trained model or to freeze the model learned in the initial incremental state and to train only a linear classification layer afterward~\cite{belouadah2018_deesil,hayes2020_deepslda,fetril_Petit_2023_WACV}.
 Recent works propose to use a large pre-trained model combined with a k-NN classifier as a challenging baseline for continual learning algorithms~\cite{janson2022simple,pelosin2022simpler}.
-These works adapt linear probing, the basic transfer learning approach~\cite{kornblith18transfer}, to an incremental context.
+These works adapt linear probing to an incremental context.
 They favor stability over plasticity since the feature extractor is not adapted during the incremental process~\cite{masana2021_study}.
-The main challenge is that the initial model needs to be transferable to new classes in order to preserve good performance.
-Importantly, they are much faster than the fine-tuning-based methods because only the classification layer is trained.
+The main challenge lies in the transferability of the initial feature extractor to new classes.
+Importantly, they are much faster to train than the fine-tuning-based methods because only the classification layer is updated.